Washington and Oregon Campgrounds Under $20 a Night!

-Bates State Park – Bates, OR – There are more than 28 primitive sites for tents or self-contained RVs at this location for $11/night, plus a vault toilet, potable water, picnic tables, trash cans and a hiker/biker camp with six sites and electric plug-in.
+Bates State Park – Bates, OR – There are more than 28 primitive sites for tents or self-contained RVs at this location for $11/night, plus a vault toilet, potable water, picnic tables, trash cans and a hiker/biker camp with six sites and electric plug-in $5 per night.
 Viewpoints from along the three miles of hiking trails overlook the park, old mill pond, and valley.

 Hilgard Junction State Park – La Grande, OR – A primitive site here costs $10 per night.
 There are 18 primitive sites with water nearby, paved parking at all sites, restrooms with flush toilets, horseshoe pits, firewood for sale, an Oregon Trail interpretive shelter, and Grande Ronde River rafting access.
 Beaver, mink, deer, and a variety of birds inhabit the park area and can be viewed throughout the year.